RepliKode/Youtube-Video-Looper/README.md

    - Open Tampermonkey and create a new script.

 3. **Copy the Script:**
-   - Copy the entire code from the [YouTube Video Looper Auto script](https://github.com/RepliKode/Youtube-Video-Looper-Auto/blob/main/youtube-video-looper.user.js).
+   - Copy the entire code from the [YouTube Video Looper script](https://github.com/RepliKode/Youtube-Video-Looper/blob/main/youtube-video-looper.user.js).

 4. **Paste and Save:**
    - Paste the copied code into the Tampermonkey script editor.